emre-h/TOGG-Case-Study/README.md

 mCarPropertyManager.registerCallback(object : CarPropertyEventCallback {
     override fun onChangeEvent(carPropertyValue: CarPropertyValue<*>) {
         Log.d("vspeed","onChangeEvent(" + carPropertyValue.value + ")")
-        speed.floatValue = carPropertyValue.value as Float
+        speedViewModel.setSpeed(carPropertyValue.value as Float)
     }
     override fun onErrorEvent(propId: Int, zone: Int) {
         Log.d("vspeed", "error")
     }
 }, VehiclePropertyIds.PERF_VEHICLE_SPEED, CarPropertyManager.SENSOR_RATE_NORMAL)
 ```
 Then we can update our UI with it.
 This example was to get vehicle speed.
 Other properties can be fetched from system by this way.
+Unfortunately, there was no time to implement other vehicle properties to the launcher UI.

 ### 1-b) SystemUI Modifications